luccalino/h4ss_strava/README.md

 # Project idea
 - Get data from the Strava API :white_check_mark:
-- :white_check_mark: Build simple shiny app to visualise spatial tracks :white_check_mark:
+- Build simple shiny app to visualise spatial tracks :white_check_mark:
 - Publish the app and let loggers use it (:x: not yet achieved)

 # Requirements (user-side)